Pilgrimage Overview:

 • Roundtrip airport transfers

-• First class hotel accommodation on twin sharing
+• Hotel accommodation on twin sharing

 • Meals on full board basis